 Windows Defender / Security Essentials

 Windows Defender has undergone major changes in Windows 8 compared to Vista and Windows 7.
 While previously Defender helped protect against malware and spyware, it was not an antivirus substitute.
 Anyone who wanted full antivirus protection using Microsoft software downloaded MS Security Essentials.
 The Defender version in Windows 8 is basically Security Essentials with a name change.
 The interface is the same and the purpose of the application is the same.
 Defender has completely replaced the need for third party antivirus programs in Windows 8.

 Does bundling an antivirus lead to increased risk?

 Because Microsoft is the most common operating system, people with malicious intent try and find flaws in it more than any other operating system.
-Bundling Security Essentials in Windows 8 might lead to the same thing happening with its built in antivirus program.
+Bundling Security Essentials in Windows 8 might lead to the same thing happening with its built in free antivirus program.
 If everyone is using the same antivirus software, Microsoft does leave open the possibility for a single exploit being extremely devastating to many users.